convox/docs/docs/external-services/circleci.md

 From here generate a [deploy key](/console/deploy-keys) and copy it to your local clipboard.

-In CircleCI, add an [environment variable](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project) with the name `CONVOX_DEPLOY_KEY` and paste your deploy key as the value
+In CircleCI, add an [environment variable](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project) with the name `CONVOX_PASSWORD` and paste your deploy key as the value and if you self-host a console (enterprise customers) you need to specify the `CONVOX_HOST` with your console URL.

 ## Build a CircleCI config.yml Using the Convox Orb
 ***